javascript-tutorial/ko.javascript.info/README.md

 ## Translation Tips

-The translation doesn't have to be word-by-word precise.
+- The translation doesn't have to be word-by-word precise.
 It should be technically correct and explain well.

-If you see that the English version can be improved – great, please send a PR to it.
+- If you see that the English version can be improved – great, please send a PR to it.
+- Please keep line breaks and paragraphs "as is": makes it easy to merge changes from English version into translation in the future.

 ### Text in Code Blocks